bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 * disable saml sso for the entire organization
 * can invite members to an organization
 * As per organization rules, only owners can remove members from an Organization.
+* one company - 2 orgs: enable sso for only one and invite users to that one.
+Or enable for both orgs but then users cannot be shared among the orgs!
+If someone wants to be part of both orgs, he/she has to create two separate Bitrise accounts and tie them to the respective orgs individually.
+* if you work for two companies, you should create two separate accounts on Bitrise to join the SSO secured organizations of the companies.
+* saml certificate expires? - contact support!
+* Auto-create/register user if it doesnt exist an auto assign to the right organization.  **Does not prevent the user to sign in with an alternative option**, e.g. connecting a GitHub account and signing in with the GitHub account.
+* SAML SSO signup/signin should **automatically grant access to the given Organisation that SAML login is tied to**.